 Where to Stay in Sliema

 Mr Todd Hotel — This small hotel located is located in the heart of Sliema and only a stone’s throw from the swimming areas that line the promenade.
 They have a number of clean and comfortable rooms on offer, 24-hour check-in, and a free breakfast included in the room rate.
-Click here to see their latest prices
+Click here to check availability

 Not quite what you’re looking for?
 Click here to browse other hotels in Sliema!